 THERAPY DOGS FOR COMPANIONSHIP IN THOSE SUFFERING WITH DEMENTIA AND ALZHEIMERS

-Multiple peer reviewed studies have found that the use of certified therapy dogs for dementia and alzheimers patients is capable of having profound effects including:
+Multiple peer reviewed studies have been published on the use of certified therapy dogs for dementia and alzheimers patients.
+They have found that therapy dog are capable of having profound effects including:

 - Reduced agitation.
 Agitation behaviors, common among dementia patients, are reduced in the presence of a dog.